dreaminghk/spring-rest-client-example/README.md

 # spring-rest-client-example
 Example project showing how to use Spring RestClient and how to test with @RestClientTest

-See the walkthrough at [http://www.dreaminghk.com](http://www.dreaminghk.com)
+See the full explanation at [http://www.dreaminghk.com](https://www.dreaminghk.com/2024/09/14/mastering-spring-restclient-and-restclienttest-for-api-integration-and-testing/)